Job SearchDegree vs Experience: What Actually Gets You Hired in 2026?

 Can hackers be principled and moral?
 Absolutely!
 An ethical hacker, also known as a white hat hacker or penetration tester, is a cybersecurity pro who (legally and ethically!) exploits vulnerabilities in computer systems, networks, and software to identify and fix security weaknesses.
 Their primary goal is to assess the security of an organization and prevent their non-ethical counterparts from exploiting these weaknesses.

 Successful ethical hackers must have excellent collaboration, interpersonal, communication, and problem-solving skills, alongside empathy and adaptability.
+A lot of them also hold ITSM certifications, since so much of the job overlaps with IT service teams.

 As well as a background in cybersecurity, ethical hackers should have knowledge of programming languages, and ideally certifications such as Certified Ethical Hacker (CEH) or Offensive Security Certified Professional (OSCP).
 Additionally, ethical hackers must adhere to strict ethical guidelines and legal boundaries, ensuring that their actions are conducted with permission and do not cause harm to the systems or data they’re testing.
+To strengthen their ability to identify hidden risks, ethical hackers often rely on dependency scanners to detect vulnerable software components early and improve the overall security of systems they assess.

 It’s important to note that strong analytical skills, attention to detail, and the ability to work under intense pressure are essential for this role, as disaster recovery specialists play a critical role in ensuring business continuity and minimizing downtime during emergencies.